wanghaisheng/responsive-landing-page-starter/content/blog/en/push-and-conversational-sms-and-whatsapp-in-salesforce-with-vonage.md

 ![Setup](/content/blog/push-and-conversational-sms-and-whatsapp-in-salesforce-with-vonage/img11.png)

-3. Let’s create a new tab next to Feed and Details.
-Select the middle window.
+3. Let’s create a new tab next to Feed and Related Select the middle window.

 ![Feed and Details](/content/blog/push-and-conversational-sms-and-whatsapp-in-salesforce-with-vonage/img12.png)